A tutorial on learning from preferences and choices with Gaussian Processes: Literature overview

 The literature in preference learning is vast.
 The following books provide an overview of the main models and challenges: \cite{marden1996analyzing, train2009discrete,furnkranz2010preference,alvo2014statistical}.

 The most popular \textit{Random Utility Models} (RUMs) for preference learning are variants of the Bradley-Terry model \citep{bradley1952rank}, Babington-Smith model \citep{smith1950discussion,mallows1957non}, and Thurstone-Mosteller model \citep{thurstone2017law,mosteller1951experimental}.
-These models assume either a Gumbel noise, resulting in a \textit{logit} likelihood, or a Gaussian noise, giving rise to a \textit{probit} likelihood.
+These are probabilistic models used to describe the outcome of pairwise comparisons between objects.
+The underlying probabilistic models (likelihoods) can be derived assuming the pairwise comparisons are noisy.
+They assume either Gumbel noise, resulting in a \textit{logit} likelihood, or Gaussian noise, giving rise to a \textit{probit} likelihood.
 Traditionally, these models have been designed for label-preference and they are fitted via \textit{maximum likelihood estimation} using different methods \citep{hunter2004mm,shah2015estimation,maystre2015fast,vojnovic2016parameter,ragain2016pairwise,agarwal2018accelerated}.
 Bayesian models and inference are instead proposed by \cite{guiver2009bayesian,caron2012efficient,azari2012random}.